how to get kids to listen without yelling

 Stop talking as soon as your child starts talking to you.
 Wait until he’s finished before responding with one simple sentence.

-When your child starts talking to you, stop talking yourself.
+When your child starts talking to you, stop talking to yourself.

 Don’t interrupt or talk over him.